rickshawhobo/code-builder/README.md

 A portable container that contains build tools for building code on local environments without requiring tools on your local machine.
 Also useful as a docker base container for CI builds

 ## Languages
-PHP Java NodeJs
+Java NodeJs

 ## Tools
-Git, Vim, curl, jq, aws-cli, composer, docker, docker-compose, maven, npm, gulp, bower
+Git, Vim, curl, jq, aws-cli, docker, docker-compose, maven, npm, gulp, bower

 ## Examples
 ### maven example